szmoli/declarative-programming/nhf01/documentation.md

 ### Solution table

 The program returns a list of each possible solution table for the given problem.
 The solution tables are lists of its rows.
 The rows are lists of `rv` values.

+## Computing the solutions

+The general idea behind the algorithm is to use the knowledge gained from implementing the previous homeworks' algorithms.

+### Cyclists (homework 3)

+We can use the cyclists algorithm implemented in homework 3 to generate all possible solutions of a single row or column in a given table by passing it the current solution's constraints which are updated as the traversal unfolds, the size of the tabel's current layer and the cycle.

+### Helix flatten (homework 2)

+The basic idea behind the helix flattening algorithm can be used to call the cyclists algorithm in the correct order for the rows and columns of the table.